Lighthouse Vision

 Additionally, drink plenty of water throughout the day to stay properly hydrated.
 Adequate hydration helps maintain tear production and keeps your eyes moist.
 Stay away from smoke, dusty environments, and other irritants that can worsen dry eye symptoms.
 If necessary, use protective eyewear or goggles to shield your eyes from irritants.

 In conclusion, dry eye disease is a common condition that affects many people, especially as we age.
 At Lighthouse Vision, we provide expert dry eye care in Milford for residents of Orange, West Haven, Stratford, Monroe, and New Haven, Connecticut.
-Our comprehensive approach includes personalized treatment plans and the latest in-office treatments, such as OptiLight IPL therapy.
+Our comprehensive approach includes personalized treatment plans and the latest in-office treatments.
 Contact us today to schedule an eye exam and learn how you can enjoy clear, comfortable vision.